genicsblog/genicsblog.com/_posts/gouravkhunger/2021-09-26-authentication-in-android-app-with-auth0.md

 ## Initialize the project

 First, create a new Android Studio Project.
-If you are just checking out Auth0, you can follow the steps mentioned in [my previous article](https://genicsblog.com/how-to-create-your-first-android-app-using-android-studio) on how to make a basic project using Android Studio:
+If you are just checking out Auth0, you can follow the steps mentioned in [my previous article](https://genicsblog.com/how-to-create-your-first-android-app-using-android-studio) on how to make a basic project using Android Studio.

-You can also use any existing project!
+You can also use an existing project!

 ## Set up view binding